ncatlab/nlab-content/pages/7/3/7/6/16737/content.md

 [Harvey & Moore 2020](#HarveyMoore20) write:

 > Physicists who wonder about the ultimate structure of our universe can be divided into two classes.
 The first class believes that our universe is chosen at random from a huge ensemble of possible universes.
-The second class believes that our universe and the fundamental laws that govern it are based on some beautiful and exceptional mathematical structure.
-String theory provides evidence for both points of view...
-The authors of the present paper are philosophically inclined towards the point of view of the second class of physicists and are thus interested in studying special points in the landscape of string compactifications that involve beautiful and exceptional mathematical structures.
-Certainly among these special points the ones associated to moonshine are amongst the most beautiful.
+The second class believes that our universe and the fundamental laws that govern it are based on some beautiful and exceptional mathematical structure. [[string theory|String theory]] provides evidence for both points of view...
+The authors of the present paper are philosophically inclined towards the point of view of the second class of physicists and are thus interested in studying special points in the [[landscape of string theory vacua|landscape of string compactifications]] that involve beautiful and exceptional mathematical structures.
+Certainly among these special points the ones associated to [[moonshine]] are amongst the most beautiful.

 \linebreak

 ## Related entries